 In entering Cited As determinations and comparing them to current determinations, errors within the publication sometimes become evident.
-For example the cited specimen is described as a walrus in the publication, but the published catalog number indicates a mouse… a typographical error that becomes nonsense only when the published catalog number is resolved.
+For example the cited cataloged item is described as a walrus in the publication, but the published catalog number indicates a mouse… a typographical error that becomes nonsense only when the published catalog number is resolved.
 We cannot correct the publication, but we should not leave obvious errors unremarked, if for other reason than it leaves the data in Arctos suspect.
 There is a value of Basis of Citation for this situation: “erroneous citation.”
 In addition to using “erroneous citation” for the actual citation, it may be possible to correct the error in Arctos with an additional (what was meant) citation, if the author’s true meaning can be obtained or logically inferred.

 - Can you contact the author(s) and obtain a clarification?

-In publications that cite numerous specimens, it is often efficient to bulkload the citations, especially if they are in tabular form within an electronic copy of the document.
+In publications that cite numerous cataloged items, it is often efficient to bulkload the citations, especially if they are in tabular form within an electronic copy of the document.
 This can be done by copying and pasting the table from the publication into a spreadsheet.
 It must then be formatted to exactly match the key fields in Arctos, and exported as a comma-delimited text file.
 The tool for uploading this file, and a detailed description of the file are found from Bulkload Citations on the Tool tab.

 Searching for cataloged items by the nature of their citation, or for cataloged items that have been cited, can be done from the “Usage” segment of the Arctos search form (SpecimenSearch.cfm).